How to Start Freelance Technical Blogging

 1. Start with blogs who are looking for contributors

-I love making lists, so if you want to try technical writing, take a look at my list of freelance technical blogging opportunities.
+I love making lists, so if you want to try technical writing, take a look at this list of technical blogging opportunities I helped curate on GitHub.

 2. Learn to pitch

-I quickly realized that very few blogs are going to give you a list of topics and let you start working on whichever ones you want.
+At my company (Draft.dev), we give writers a list of possible topics every two weeks and let them request the ones they want, but most blogs don’t do that.
 Most ask that you pitch them ideas that you’re interested in, and then they’ll decide which ones work for them.

-I could write a whole blog post on what I’ve learned about pitching alone, but until then, know that it takes a bit of art, creativity, and technical knowledge.
+I could write a whole blog post on what I’ve learned about pitching, but until then, know that it takes a bit of art, creativity, and technical knowledge.

 3. Ask for referrals, reviews, and build a portfolio

 If you want to start getting higher-paid writing gigs, you’ll need to have a portfolio and some references.
-I’m now asking some of my happy clients for referrals (which I’ll eventually include on my website), and putting a sampling of my past work on my portfolio page.
+Every time you finish a job for a new client who likes your work, ask them for referrals or a testimonial.
+Put these up with a sampling of your work on your website.

-This portfolio has taken 7 years of work to build, but it’s already come in very useful when reaching out to new potential clients.
+Building a portfolio takes years, but mine has come in very useful when reaching out to new potential clients.

 4. Start increasing your rate